dhairyagothi/100_days_100_web_project/README.md

 DAY-8.]
 PARALLEL-X WEBSITE
 DAY-9.]
 CAPTCHA-GENERATOR
 DAY-10.]
 QR-CODE-GENERATOR
 DAY-11.]
 SERVING WEBSITE USING EXPRESS
+DAY-12.]
+NODEMAILER GMAIL SENDER-->( to use this email sender you need to first clone this repo ->open folder gmail_nodemailer npm i -> nodemon index.js -> open http://localhost:5500/ -> enter your name and email address server automatically will share a email to you from my side . that's it all set.